elkhorn-heavy/walkthroughs/overthewire/bandit/level_01.md

 please inform the instructor about the rules as well and encourage them to contribute to the OverTheWire community so we can keep these games free!

-The password you are looking for is: [PASSWORD REMOVED] bandit0@bandit:~$
+The password you are looking for is: [REMOVED: BANDIT1 PASSWORD] bandit0@bandit:~$
 ```